nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-13.md

 * Ad oggi, ci sono stati molti ingressi del virus negli Stati Uniti che hanno causato trasmissioni a catena in più Stati.

 <!-- * The outbreak continues to grow in Washington state; some cases are closely related to those from the Grand Princess cruise ship. -->
-* L'epidemia continua a crescere nello Stato di Washinton; alcuni casi sono strettamenti connessi a quelli della nave da crociera Grand Princess.
+* L'epidemia continua a crescere nello Stato di Washington; alcuni casi sono strettamenti connessi a quelli della nave da crociera Grand Princess.

 <!-- * There is local circulation of COVID-19 in California. -->
 * C'è una diffusione locale del COVID-19 in California.